IrisShaders/Iris/docs/supportedshaders.md

 # Shaders that do not work on Iris

 These shaders are broken on Iris, but are very popular, so we've listed them here.
-In addition, all paid shader packs do not work on Iris.

 This is not a complete list, but is just for people trying to control-F their favorite shader.